- Course Type: Undergraduate

 - Conservation and biodiversity

-Joint modules with other disciplines include fundamentals of ecology, bioindicators and pollution, wildlife biology, environmental dynamics, coastal processes and management, and environmental impact assessment.
+Joint modules with other disciplines include fundamentals of ecology, bioindicators and pollution, wildlife biology, environmental dynamics, environmental governance, coastal processes and management, and environmental impact assessment.
 In the Senior Sophister (fourth) year you will research and write a thesis on an environmental project.
 In the past, students have undertaken projects on air pollution, waste management, restoration ecology, water quality, habitat management and greenhouse gas emissions.

 As a graduate in this area you will be able to take advantage of the worldwide demand generated by increasing environmental awareness.
 Many graduates move straight into environmental consultancy or are working with regulatory authorities and county councils.
 The course also provides an ideal background for taking a higher degree or pursuing a career in business or industry.